 Depression: Depression is recognized as having effects far beyond mood.
 It can compromise someone’s immune system or even increase the likelihood of having a heart attack.
 Erectile dysfunction can affect someone with depression even when he is in a stable and loving relationship.
 Unfortunately, the drugs used to treat depression can cause erectile dysfunction, as well.
 The good news is that erectile dysfunction medications work whether the difficulty is from the depression itself or from the medications.

-Anxiety: anxiety over any issue that is distracting can lead to erectile dysfunction.
+Anxiety: fear or anxiety over any issue that is distracting can lead to physical symptoms such as erectile dysfunction.

-Stress: Stress can be job-related, money-related, family or marital problems among other day to day concerns.
+Stress: Stress can be job-related, money-related, family, marital, or relationship problems among other day-to-day concerns.

-Loss of Desire: Hormone changes as in low testosterone can cause erectile dysfunction and result in loss of libido It means that a person no longer desires sexual intimacy as they once had but so can so can neurological or psychological conditions, medications, or relationship issues.
+Loss of Desire: Hormone changes as in low testosterone—which play’s a role in a man’s sex drive—can cause erectile dysfunction and result in loss of libido It means that a person no longer desires sexual intimacy as they once had but so can neurological or psychological conditions, medications, or relationship issues.
 Erectile dysfunction (ED) drugs will not work for many of these patients.
-A person must feel a desire for sex to kick off the process that allows the medications to function properly.
+A person must feel a sexual desire to kick off the process that allows the medications to function properly.

 Low Self Esteem: Can stem from a man being unable to fulfill the role he believes gives him value as a man.
 It can be a failure to provide as he hoped for his family, an inability to gain acceptance in a peer group, or being unable to engage in sexual intimacy with a spouse or partner.

-Guilt: Guilt over having an affair, losing the family’s money, having a hidden compulsion like gambling or drug use, or being unable to satisfy a partner, as examples, can all interfere with being able to get aroused or engage in sex.
+Guilt: Guilt over having an affair, losing the family’s money, having a hidden compulsion like gambling or drug use, or being unable to satisfy a partner, as examples, can all interfere with being able to get aroused, respond to sexual stimulation, or engage in sex.

 Health Conditions that Can Cause ED, Stress, and Anxiety

 Understanding erectile dysfunction is complex because there are multiple factors emotional, mental and psychological.
-In addition to all those factors there are health and physical causes of erectile dysfunction include:
+In addition to all those factors there are also health problems or conditions that cause erectile dysfunction including: